-Looking Forward, Looking Back is a concert program mirroring a walk through an art gallery that looks to the future by invoking the past.
-Music by Joseph M. Colombo, Emily Koh, David Coll, Beau Kenyon, and Adam Roberts.
+Looking Forward, Looking Back looks to the future by invoking the past.
+Works by David Coll, Jonathan Bailey Holland, Clifton Ingram, Beau Kenyon, Emily Koh, and Adam Roberts.

-Travelogue is a collection of thoughts and stories from our musical travels.
+Collage is a collection of thoughts and stories from our musical travels.
 Featuring some of the newest pieces written for our duo along with some old favorites, this program acts as a cross-section of current trends in contemporary classical music.
-With a repertoire of almost 60 commissioned works and counting, each Travelogue concert features a different group of composers.
+With a repertoire of over 70 commissioned works and counting, each Collage concert features a different group of composers.

 Transient Canvas has presented classes and residencies at colleges, universities, and conservatories across the United States including Tufts University, Northeastern University, Baldwin Wallace University Conservatory, University of Georgia, and The Boston Conservatory.

 Workshop and discuss short pieces written by composition students, culminating in a recording session

 Problem solving strategies for interpreting modern scores.
 Developing a toolbox of extended techniques for B-flat and Bass clarinets

 Interactive class concerning strategies to absorb pitched music quickly and thoroughly